A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Methods

 \subsection{Standard error estimation}

 As discussed in \cite{elashoff2016joint} (Section 4.1, p.72), several approaches including profile-likelihood, observed information matrix, and bootstrap method have been proposed in the literature for estimating the standard errors of the parametric components of the SMLE.
 Here we adopt the profile-likelihood approach because it can be readily computed from the EM algorithm and performed well in our simulation studies.
-Let $\Omega = (\beta, \tau, \gamma, \alpha, \Sigma_{\theta})$ denote the parametric component of $\Psi$ and $\hat{\Omega}$ its SMLE.
-We propose to estimate the variance-covariance matrix of $\hat{\Omega}$ by inverting the empirical Fisher information obtained from the profile likelihood of $\Omega$ \citep{lin2004latent, zeng2005asymptotic, zeng2005simultaneous} as follows: